influxdata/docs.influxdata.com-ARCHIVE/content/chronograf/v1.4/about_the_project/index.md

 ---
-title: About the Project
+title: About the project

 menu:
   chronograf_1_4:
     name: About the Project
-    weight: 40
+    weight: 1
 ---

 Follow the links below for more information.